metalstormbass/VulnerableAzure/README.md

 ![](/images/terraform2.PNG)

 Then fill in the variables required to run the Terraform playbook.
-Reuse the Azure App Registration client id and secret for the client_id and the client_secret variables.
+Reuse the Azure App Registration client id and secret for the client_id and the client_secret variables. <b>Note: You cannot have spaces or special characters.
+This is an Azure limitation</b>

 ![](/images/terraform3.PNG)